bryanurizar/myMetrics/README.md

-Just a quick todo app to familiarse myself wiht MySQL!
+Just a small todo app to familiarse myself with MySQL & JWT!